Spell Cast

 Spell Cast is a spelling game show in Singapore that featured children between the ages of nine and twelve.
 Season one aired between 5 June 2007 - 31 July 2007 and season two started airing in January 2010.
 It was hosted by Shane Mardjuki in its first season and by Sarah Tan in its second season.
 There were major changes to the game show for its second season, changes included game format and the programme being shifted from Channel 5 to Okto.

+The first season was rerun on Channel 5's okto on 5 belt from 6 July 2024, Weekends at 7am.

 Season 1

 The first season of the show was hosted by Shane Mardjuki, and featured a prize consisting of a trophy and S$10,000 for the winner.
 There were three main rounds in this season: The first round required contestants to select the correct spelling from three variations of a word in five seconds; each correct answer was worth five points, the second round required contestants to fill in a missing letter in a word in five seconds.
 Ten questions are asked in this round; after every five questions, a bonus question is asked where the contestants would have to unscramble the five correct letters from the previous five questions asked to form a word using a clue given by the host.
 Each correct answer in the second round (including the two bonus questions) is worth five points.
 The third and final round was an oral spelling round of tic-tac-toe, where contestants would have to spell out a word verbally within ten seconds after being given the word and its definition by the host.
 The contestant took turns (starting with the contestant with the most points from the first two rounds) to choose a square (1 to 16) on a 4 x 4 game board, with a correct answer giving them the square.
 The first two contestants (the first contestant in the finals) to form a tic-tac-toe (three squares horizontally, vertically or diagonally) won the game and advanced to the next round.
 In the event a tie where two contestants are even on squares, a tiebreaker is played.
 The first contestant to buzz in and spell the tiebreaker word correctly won.
 An estimated 1,200 children participated in the auditions held at MediaCorp, and only 48 of them made it into the qualifier rounds which were aired on local broadcaster MediaCorp's Channel 5.